allegravia/tutorial-cytoscape/tutorials/4 - analysing genomic data with Cytoscape.md

 This will import all of the data in the spreadsheet and associate each row with the corresponding node.
 Again, you should be able to see the new annotation column added in the spreadsheet shown in the Node Table panel.

+>  **Question**: Do all nodes in the network have values in the biotype column shown in the Node Table panel?
 ---

 ### Adjust network style